Wordsmith.org | The Magic of Words |

 MEANING:

 Paralipsis is especially handy in politics to point out an opponent's faults.
-It typically involves these phrases:
+It typically involves these phrases:"not to mention"

 "to say nothing of"